pangeacyber/pangea-prompt-lab/README.md

   --input_file INPUT_FILE
                         File containing test cases to process.
 Supports multiple formats:
                         .txt    One prompt per line.
                         .jsonl  JSON Lines format, each line is test case with labels and messages array:
                                 {"label": ["malicious"], "messages": [{"role": "user", "content": "prompt"}]}
                         .json   JSON file with a tests array of test cases, each labels and a messages array:
                                 {"tests": [{"label": ["malicious"], "messages": [{"role": "user", "content": "prompt"}]}]}
-                                Supports optional global settings that provide defaults for all tests, including a system prompt to include in any test case that doesn't have one and detector configurations.
+                                Supports optional global settings that provide defaults for all tests.
                                 Each test case can specify its own settings to override global ones.
-                                Each test case can specify expected_detectors in addition to or as as an alternative to labels.
+                                Each test case can specify expected_detectors in addition to or as an alternative to labels.

 Detection and evaluation configuration:
   --system_prompt SYSTEM_PROMPT
                         The system prompt to use for processing the prompt (default: None) --force_system_prompt
                         Force a system prompt even if there is none in the test case (default: False).
                         NOTE: AI Guard conformance/non-conformance checks are based on a system prompt and only happen if one is present.
   --detectors DETECTORS
                         Comma separated list of detectors to use.
-                         Default:'
-                        malicious-prompt'
+                        Default:
+                          malicious-prompt
+                        Available detectors:
+                          malicious-prompt, topc:<topic-name>
                         Use 'topic:<topic-name>' or just '<topic-name>' for topic detectors.
                         Available topic names:
-                        'toxicity,
+                          toxicity,
                           self-harm-and-violence,
                           roleplay,
                           weapons,